 WooCommerce, on the other hand, is a free plugin you can add to your WordPress site to quickly set up an online store.
 However, while the WooCommerce plugin is free to download, it does require you to purchase web hosting separately.
-You’ll also have to take on more responsibility over the performance, security, and day-to-day management of your online store.
+You’ll also have to take on more responsibility for your online store's performance, security, and day-to-day management.

 Once you’ve selected a platform that meets your needs and goals (and selected a hosting provider if necessary), you can connect your domain name and start setting up your store.

-You’ll want to select a theme that meets the needs, goals, and brand identity of your online store.
+You’ll want to select a theme that meets your online store's needs, goals, and brand identity.
 In addition to being able to display merchandise, you’ll also want a theme that:

-Once installed or activated, you can begin customizing your theme to reflect the unique look and feel of your brand.
-That might entail changing the logo, color scheme, images, header, footer, navigation menu, and any other feature that you wish.
+Once installed or activated, you can begin customizing your theme to reflect your brand's unique look and feel.
+That might entail changing the logo, color scheme, images, header, footer, navigation menu, and any other feature you wish.

 It’s time to add merchandise to your site.
-You’ll add each product one by one, providing a title, description, image, and category for each.
+First, you’ll add each product individually, providing a title, description, image, and category for each.
 Categorizing your products will enable your customers to sort and browse them more easily.

 You’ll also have to provide additional information like pricing, inventory, and shipping for each product.
-CTA buttons like “Purchase” or “Add to Cart”, customer reviews and testimonials, and a display of related products are other features you can add to your product pages to help convince customers to make a purchase or to upsell other products.
+CTA buttons like “Purchase” or “Add to Cart,” customer reviews and testimonials, and a display of related products are other features you can add to your product pages to help convince customers to make a purchase or to upsell additional products.

 Once you’ve added all the necessary information for a product page, you can publish it and repeat the process for the rest of your inventory.